apache/cordova-docs/docs/en/edge/guide/plugin-development/index.md

                  "action", ["firstArgument", "secondArgument", 42,
                  false]);

-The parameters explained in more detail:
+The parameters are detailed below:

 1. `function(winParam) {}` - Success function callback.
 Assuming your
    `exec` call completes successfully, this function is invoked